microsoft/ELL/docs/tutorials/Boosting-classifier-accuracy-by-grouping-categories/index.md

                 group = "Cat"
 ```

-If the prediction is in one of the define category groups, take the appropriate action.
+If the prediction is in one of the defined category groups, take the appropriate action.

 ```python
         header_text = ""